rahil627/my-programming-stuff/langs/programming-languages.md

 Dart
+  - PROBLEM: only sole use case is flutter
   - Google's Haxe, wayyy after haxe :/
   - **and just when you thought go was boring as shit..!!**
   - flutter